extrawest/extrawest_ocpi/docs/source/tutorial/quickstart.rst

    * - ENVIRONMENT
      - production
      - The environment setting for the project (e.g., development, testing).
+   * - NO_AUTH
+     - False
+     - When set to `True`, enables a mode where authentication is skipped.
    * - PROJECT_NAME
      - OCPI
      - The name of the project.